 From the Home Screen left hand Navigation Bar

-Click on the SB000 invoice
+Click on the SB000 invoice hyperlink.

 Invoice will open in new window.
 In the Summary tab (which opened) you will see the General information, scroll down to the next section Codes.
 This is where you will find the Grant index, account code and amount.

-If Codes is please click on the > icon to the right of the section.
+If Codes menu is collapsed, please click on the > icon to the right of the section.

 Under Codes you will see the items purchased on the invoice.